Nathan Frink: Patriot service

 "I do assure you there was not a syllable could in any way injure the public" and explaining away that his references to a Mrs. Van Horn were a trivial real estate matter.
-On January 8 1779, Frink wrote to Col. Webb noting "Your friend SHP left this day before yesterday...at Kpps.
+On January 8, 1779, Frink wrote to Col. Webb noting "Your friend SHP left this day before yesterday...at Kpps.
 Col. Eno's compliments, Bush, &c, &c, &c", which later compilers noted may be a cipher.

 Frink testified on July 6, 1779, that he had witnessed Diah Cooke of New Haven smuggling British goods from New York hidden in his wagon.

 Loyalist service

 After working as a spy for the Americans for a substantial period, Frink saw little hope of success for the rebelling States and switched back his allegiance to re-adopt the British cause.

 Massachusetts representative Lorenzo Sabine noted it was probable that, had Frink's neighbours treated him differently he would have remained loyal to the Patriots.
 It was also said he had been passed over for promotion, and Frink "thought himself ill-treated".

-On July 31 1779, the British-aligned veteran Joshua Loring wrote to the Lt.
-Col. John Graves Simcoe of the Queen's Rangers that Nathan Frink was awaiting to have British troops bring an enclosed document under flag of truce to the Contintental Army's outpost.
+On July 31, 1779, the British-aligned veteran Joshua Loring wrote to the Lt.
+Col. John Graves Simcoe of the Queen's Rangers that Nathan Frink was awaiting to have British troops bring an enclosed document under flag of truce to the Continental Army's outpost.
 Since Frink had formally resigned his commission with the Americans before taking allegiance to the British, he was not guilty of desertion.
 Still, Frink's Pomfret estate that he had inherited from his father was later seized.

 In February 1781, Gnl.
 Parsons wrote to Gnl.
 Heath, referencing a letter that Frink had written to Heath insulting Parsons.
 Parsons notes that they have captured "a negro slave" belonging to Frink and sold him to raise funds to benefit the soldiers involved.

 Frink served a cavalry Captain in the King's American Dragoons under Benedict Arnold, to whom he served as an aide de camp.
 By July 1, 1780, Frink was accompanying raids in New York.

 In 1781, Frink commanded the main battle force of Loyalists under Arnold capturing the new Fort Trumbull in the Battle of Groton Heights.